 The BS-DNP program appeals to baccalaureateate-prepared nurses who are interested in earning a master's degree and practice doctorate in one continuous program.
 DNP graduates will be prepared as advanced practice leaders, who will design models of healthcare delivery, evaluate clinical outcomes, identify and manage healthcare needs of populations, and use technology and information to transform healthcare systems.

 Looking for a Master of Public Health and Doctor of Nursing Practice?
 Visit the DNP/MPH dual degree page.

-Students select from 10 different specialties, five of which include an interdisciplinary urban underserved (CU-UNITE) track.
+Students select from 11 different specialties.
 Past coursework to be applied toward the degree will be evaluated on a case-by-case basis.
 The specific courses required for each specialty option are on the specialty pages.